What is Grindelwald-First?

 Find a detailed overview of rail pass discounts here.

-Tickets for the Grindelwald-First activities
+Tickets and Adventure Packages for the Grindelwald-First activities

 Access to the Cliff Walk is included in all gondola tickets.
 But for the other activities, you need additional tickets.
 This concerns the First Glider, the First Flyer, the mountain carts, and Trotti bikes.

-Adventure Packages are discounted for holders of a Swiss Travel Pass, Swiss Travel Pass Flex, and Swiss Half Fare Card.
+The packages are discounted for holders of a Swiss Travel Pass, Swiss Travel Pass Flex, and Swiss Half Fare Card.
 The other rail passes don't provide discounts.

 Where to buy your tickets